o3de/o3de.org/content/docs/userguide/ui-animation-using-node-pane.md

+description: ' Use &ALY;''s UI Animation editor''s Node Pane to add or remove UI elements in an animation sequence. '
+slug: ui-animation-using-node-pane
+title: Using the Node Pane
+---
 # Using the Node Pane<a name="ui-animation-using-node-pane"></a>

 The **Node Pane** in the [Animation Editor](ui-animation.md) displays all the nodes in the selected animation sequence\.
 Each item listed in the **Node Pane** is considered a node, though they represent different parts of the sequence\.
 You can use the **Node Pane** to add or delete UI element nodes\.
 Track nodes appear beneath its UI element when you record a track\.